Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/fips/plugins.md

 content_type: reference
 ---

-This reference doc explains which {{site.base_gateway}} plugins are FIPS 140-2 compliant as well as provides additional details about how they maintain compliance.
+This reference lists which {{site.base_gateway}} plugins are FIPS 140-2 compliant and provides additional details about how they maintain compliance.

 | Plugin  | Subcomponent Compliance (if applicable)         | FIPS Compliant    | Notes |
 |-------|-------------|--------|-----|